Au Pair Duties

 How do I qualify to be an au pair?

 Being an au pair in America is not for everyone.
 Taking care of young children requires maturity, hard work and patience.
 And don’t forget, you will also be adapting to a new culture and trying to establish a solid relationship with the parents and children.
 The work will be challenging but can also be rewarding and satisfying.
 You should be sure you are ready to work a full 12 months before committing to the program.

 If you are between the ages of 18-26 and have completed secondary school you may apply to the program.
 The other government regulations are:

 Most families in the U.S. will not accept a smoker.
-If you smoke and think you cannot quit before departing for the U.S. for a year, it's better not to sign-up for the program.
+If you smoke and think you cannot quit before departing for the U.S. for a year.
 You may not smoke on the program unless the host family has signed an agreement with you stating it is OK to smoke during the program year.